Pattern-based Rewrite Using Rules¶

 # information.
 So, we need to check if the shape is None and return False.

-if input_a_shape is None or input_b_shape is None or shape_c is None:
+if input_a_shape is None or input_b_shape is None:

 logger.info("Shape information is not available for the inputs and outputs.")